Anaphylaxis is a potentially life threatening, severe allergic reaction and should always be treated as a medical emergency.

 Adrenaline works rapidly to reverse the effects of anaphylaxis and is the first line treatment for anaphylaxis.
 Adrenaline autoinjectors contain a single, fixed dose of adrenaline, and have been designed to be given by non-medical people, such as a friend, teacher, childcare worker, parent, passer-by or by the patient themselves (if they are not too unwell to do this).

-Patients and doctors discuss and decide which brand of adrenaline autoinjector is most suitable to their needs once the doctor advises what dose autoinjector is required.
 An adrenaline autoinjector should only be prescribed as part of a comprehensive anaphylaxis management plan which includes an ASCIA Action Plan for Anaphylaxis and education on how to reduce the risk of allergic reactions.

 If you or your child has been prescribed an adrenaline autoinjector, it is important that you learn and practice how to use it, using a trainer device every 3-4 months.